Jared Goff Player Prop Bets for NFL Week 8 | Detroit vs. Philadelphia 10/31/2021

 Matchup vs. Philadelphia

-- Goff averaged 268.3 passing yards per game in three matchups against the Eagles, 268.3 yards above his over/under for Sunday.
+- In three matchups against the Eagles, Goff averaged 268.3 passing yards per game, 1.8 yards higher than his over/under in Sunday's game.

-- Goff threw multiple touchdown passes two times over those contests against the Eagles.
+- Goff threw multiple touchdown passes twice over those games against the Eagles.

-- The Eagles have the NFL's ninth-ranked pass defense this season, giving up 236.4 yards per game through the air.
+- The 236.4 yards per game the Eagles are giving up through the air makes them the NFL's ninth-ranked pass defense.

-- The Eagles' defense is 22nd in the league, conceding 2.0 passing touchdowns per game.
+- The Eagles have conceded 14 passing TDs this season (2.0 per game), ranking them 22nd among NFL defenses.

 Recent Performances

-- In last week's matchup with the Rams, Goff completed 61.1% of his passes for 268 yards, while throwing one touchdown with two interceptions.
+- Last week against the Rams, Goff went 22-for-36 (61.1 percent) for 268 yards, while throwing one touchdown and two interceptions.

+- Goff has thrown for 673 passing yards over his last three games (224.3 per game) and has a 62.8% completion percentage (71-of-113), throwing one touchdown pass with four interceptions.

 Goff's Detroit Teammates